Board of Directors

-As Nominating Chair-Elect, Linda Kim will assist in the duties of the Nominating Chair and serve as a member on the Planning Council.
-She brings extensive knowledge and experience to the Nominating Chair-Elect position, having served on the Nominating Committee for a two-year term in 2017-2019 and on the Board of Directors on-and-off since 2015.
-Linda will rise to the Nominating Chair position in 2021-2022.
+As Nominating Chair, Linda Kim will oversee the nominating process for the Junior League of Jacksonville.
+In this role, Linda will lead the Nominating Committee in the application process, interviewing and slating for the elected 2022-2023 Board of Directors and Management Council positions.
+She brings extensive knowledge and experience to the Nominating Chair position having served as Nominating Chair-Elect on the 2020-2021 Board of Directors, on the Nominating Committee for a two-year term in 2017-2019 and on the Board of Directors on-and-off since 2015.

 Since joining the Junior League of Jacksonville in 2010, Linda has served in various leadership positions, including four previous terms on the Board of Directors as a Member-At-Large, during which she helped oversee the Riverside House Capital Campaign & Construction and the 100th Anniversary Planning & Archiving projects.
 Linda was recognized with the Spirit of the League Award in 2012-2013 (First Year Active Co-Chair) and the Committee of the Year Award in 2016-2017 (Member-At-Large for Riverside House Capital Campaign & Construction).